Documentation

 • enabled: Either “TRUE” or “FALSE”, indicating whether the sample should be included in the analysis or not.
 Defaults to “TRUE”.

 • ref_group_ids: One or more reference group IDs separated by “;”.
 These are used to supply specific references to specific samples.
-These IDs correspond to IDs listed in the ref_group_ids or ref_id columns of the reference metadata CSV.
+These IDs correspond to IDs listed in the ref_group_ids or ref_id columns of the reference metadata TSV.

 • ref_group_ids: One or more reference group IDs separated by “;”.
-These are used to group references and supply an ID that can be used in the ref_group_ids column of the sample metadata CSV to assign references to particular samples.
+These are used to group references and supply an ID that can be used in the ref_group_ids column of the sample metadata TSV/CSV to assign references to particular samples.

 • ref_id: The unique identifier for each user-defined reference genome.
 This will be used in file names to distinguish samples in the output.
 Each reference ID must correspond to a single source of reference data (The ref_path, ref_ncbi_accession, and ref_ncbi_query columns), although the same reference data can be used by multiple IDs.
 Any values that correspond to different sources of reference data or contain characters that cannot appear in file names (/:*?“<>| .) will be modified automatically.
 If not supplied, it will be inferred from the path, ref_name columns or supplied automatically when ref_ncbi_accession or ref_ncbi_query are used.